Zullinira/Zullinira/README.md

-- 👋 Hi, I’m @Zullinira
+- 👋 Hi, I’m Zullinira Dwi Utami.
+I'm a master degree of science from Bandung Institute of Technology (ITB)
 - 👀 I’m interested in processing and visualization data
 - 🌱 I’m currently learning about Data Science and Machine Learning
 - 💞️ I’m looking to collaborate on data scientist, data analyst job or related field